ramiroaraujo/alfred-type-clipboard-workflow/README.md

 # Type Clipboard Workflow for Alfred App

 Simple workflow to _write_ the clipboard content in those situations where ```⌘ → V``` doesn't work, typically in non Cocoa application dialogs.
-It had happened to me in older Flash versions, Intellij IDEA and a few others.
+It has happened to me in older Flash versions, Intellij IDEA and a few others.
 You have to go and paste with right clicking the mouse or pad...
 Atrocious!!

 ## Setup